City Barbeque Potato Salad: The Perfect Summer Side Dish

 Make the mayonnaise mixture

 - While your potatoes are cooking, make the dressing.
-In a large bowl, (this recipe makes 5 pounds of potato salad so you will need a really large bowl to mix it in) whisk the mayonnaise, white wine vinegar, yellow mustard, Dijon mustard, Franks hot sauce, salt, pepper, and garlic powder together.
+In a large bowl, (this recipe makes 5 pounds of potato salad so you will need a really large bowl to mix it in) whisk the 2 ½ cups mayonnaise, 2 tablespoons white wine vinegar, 2 tablespoons yellow mustard, 2 tablespoons Dijon mustard, ⅛-¼ cup Franks hot sauce, 2 teaspoons salt, ½ teaspoon pepper, and ½ teaspoon garlic powder together.
 Remove a cup of the dressing and set it aside.
 I like to pour it on after the potato salad has had time to set in the refrigerator.

 - Dice the dill pickles, celery, and red onion into tiny pieces, and then stir them into the dressing.